 About Salt in Cake Batter:

-Salt is not only a flavor enhancer.
+As I discuss in the Baking Ingredients Class, Salt is not only a flavor enhancer.
 Salt also affects the tenderness of a baked good.
 Salt molecules form strong bonds with flour proteins, causing the gluten molecules to become less mobile, which, in turn, makes the batter tighter and more elastic.
 This is a desirable trait in a bread dough, but is definitely not desirable in a cake batter.

 I baked several cakes to test how salt changes the pound cake’s flavor and texture.
 All the cakes were made with room temperature ingredients and were baked in identical 9×5 loaf pans at 325°F in a convection oven.

 As a control, I first baked a pound cake using only the four original ingredients and the reverse creaming method.
 Consistent with previous tests, the cake was fairly dense with a soft tender crumb and a slightly flat taste.